Disha-git-blip/disha-first/README.md

 # disha-first
-This is my first repository.
+This is my Git first repository.